Birthare/evolent-health/README.md

 **Live Demo:** Browse the URL **https://birthare.github.io/evolent-health/** to see the application in behaviour.

-**Description:** This portal has been designed and developed exclusively as a tailor-made solution for evolent health international private limited.
-This covers an end to end flow and scenarios of the data for the set of users.
+**Description:** This portal has been designed and developed exclusively as a tailor-made solution for Evolent Health International Pvt.
+Ltd. This covers an end-to-end flow and scenarios of the data for the set of users.

-This is a fully-adaptive and **100% responsive application** and optimally suppoerted by any of the trending and legacy device types (e.g. Large desktops, Tablets, Mobile Phones etc.). **Please refer below snapshot for the entire web view** (Take a look at some of more responsive snapshots at the bottom of this document for views from multiple device types.):
+This is a fully-adaptive and **100% responsive application** and optimally supported by any of the trending and legacy device types (e. g.
+Large desktops, Tablets, Mobile Phones etc.). **Please refer below snapshot for the entire web view** (Take a look at some of more responsive snapshots at the bottom of this document for views from multiple device types.):

 ![DesktopView](https://raw.githubusercontent.com/Birthare/evolent-health/master/src/assets/images-document/FullView/DesktopView.jpg)